 The only thing you have to fill in here is the name of the category.
-If you don’t fill in anything at Slug, then a slug will be automatically created based on the name of the category.
+If you don’t fill in anything at Slug, then a slug will be automatically created based on the category’s name.

 Should it be a subcategory, you can choose the category of which this is a subcategory under Main Category.

 Okay, back to the Default message category.
 You can enter a category here that you want to use by default.
 When is this?
-As soon as you create a post for your blog and you forget to set a category, the default post category will be used.
+The default post category will be used as soon as you create a post for your blog and you forget to set a category.

 Default message format: It varies from theme to theme which message formats are available.
-In general, it is wise to keep it at “Standard” because that is how it is on almost all websites.
+In general, it is wise to keep it at “Standard” because it is on almost all websites.

-Message via email: To add messages via email on your WordPress website, you can set up a secret email account with access through a POP3 server.
+Message via email: To add notes via email on your WordPress website, you can set up a secret email account with access through a POP3 server.
 Any email that comes in through this email address will be posted as a message.
-So it is very important to keep this email address secret.
+So it is essential to keep this email address secret.
 The email address must connect to the POP3 server of your hosting provider.
 You will also need to create the login name and password through your hosting provider.

 You only need to set this option if you want to post via your email address.
-I personally don’t know anyone who does this, but it might be a useful option for you.
+I don’t know anyone who does this, but it might be a helpful option for you.

-Update services: As soon as you publish a new post on your website WordPress will automatically notify site update services.
-By default, pingomatic is set.
+Update services: WordPress will automatically notify site update services as soon as you publish a new post on your website.
+By default, pneumatic is set.
 This is a service that informs different search engines.
 I never add anything extra to this.